AuthArmor/autharmor-js/README.md

 ### Check Available Log In Methods

 To log a user in, in most cases, you must first get their available log in methods.
-The `getAvailableLogInMethodsAsync` method will return an `IAvailableAuthenticationMethods` object.
+The `getAvailableLogInMethodsAsync` method will return an [`AvailableAuthenticationMethods`](./src/client/models/AuthenticationMethod.ts) object.

 ```ts
 const availableMethods = await authArmorClient.getAvailableLogInMethodsAsync("username");